tunde99/tunde99/README.md

 👋 Hey there, I’m Tunde!

-I’m interested in Conversational AI and I am currently learning how to build multi-modal dialogue systems.
+I’m interested in Conversational AI, currently learning how to build multi-modal dialogue systems.

 📫 Read more: https://tundeajayi.github.io/